elliotclowes/learnt.me/"Quiet" by Susan Cain.md

 - > “A 2010 University of Michigan study shows that college students today are 40 percent less empathetic than they were thirty years ago, with much of the drop having occurred since 2000.
 (The study's authors speculate that the decline in empathy is related to the prevalence of social media, reality TV, and "hyper-competitiveness.")”
 P141
 - Blushing is largely uncontrollable and difficult to fake.
 That makes it useful in judging what people are feeling.
 P144
 - Extroverts seem to get a bigger hit of dopamine from dopamine-rewarding activities.
+- There’s a test down on students worldwide every 4 years called TIMSS (Trends in International Mathematics and Science Study).
+Asian countries like Korea, Singapore, Japan and Taiwan consistently rank highest.
+There’s many reasons for that.
+But one is ‘quiet persistence’.
+The exam has a long winded personal questionnaire that gives students no extra points for completing.
+However, the nations whose students often fill out the questionnaire also tend to have students who do well in the test.
+“In other words, excellent students seem not only to possess the cognitive ability to solve math and science problems, but also to have a useful personality characteristic: quiet persistence.” p201

 ### Introduction